gulpsome/beverage/README.md

-There is almost always `test` + `test:watch`, and often some kind of `build` + `build:watch` tasks, and some linter / hinter config, that could be common / similar across projects.
+There is almost always `test` + `test:watch`, and often some kind of `build` + `build:watch` tasks, and some linter / hinter config, that could be common / similar across projects, as well as a `dev` task that runs the above and perhaps some other tasks in parallel...

-All of the above are optional, but there would be no use of beverage if none are enabled, or configured.
+All of the above are optional, but there would be no use of beverage if none of the projects listed are enabled, or configured.

+Beverage is all about improving your `gulp` experience with little to no effort.

 ## Use